arapulido/katacoda-scenarios/autoscaling-k8s-workloads/scenario1/step3.md

     updateMode: "Off"
 ```

-Create the VPA object by applying the just created manifest: `kubectl apply -f frontend-vpa.yaml`{{execute}} You can check that the VPA object was created correctly by running the following command: `kubectl get vpa`{{execute} You should get an output similar to:
+Create the VPA object by applying the just created manifest: `kubectl apply -f frontend-vpa.yaml`{{execute}} You can check that the VPA object was created correctly by running the following command: `kubectl get vpa`{{execute}} You should get an output similar to:

 ```
 NAME           AGE